Financing Guide

 Upfront cost$0

-Monthly paymentFixed — typically lower than current HECO bill
+Monthly paymentFixed — typically lower than HECO bill

 Annual escalator1–3% per year (common)